-Troubled youths who have or are experiencing family problems, trauma, grief, bullying or substance abuse issues may show their frustration by displaying anger, depression, behavioural issues, or risky behaviour.
+Troubled youths who have or are experiencing family problems, trauma, grief, or bullying may show their frustration by displaying anger, depression, behavioural issues, or risky behaviour.
 A youth counsellor creates a safe space where youths can comfortably explore their thoughts, feelings and beliefs , while giving them the time and care they need to understand, cope and overcome their pain.

 NIHB Certified Psychologist